UMCUGenetics/qiseq_kcrbm/README.md

 # Getting started
 1. Make sure the packages biomaRt, BSgenome* of choice, and [CIMPL](https://github.com/NKI-CCB/cimpl/) v1.0 are installed.
 2. Execute the sample code in file 'prog.r' in directory 'r' to check if everything works.
+3. Adapt code to use your own input files and configurations.

 # Code documentation
 #### Directories